Network-Inventory/ni-production/README.md

 2. Copy the `.env-example` file to `.env` and change the `POSTGRES_PASSWORD` and `DJANGO_SECRET_KEY` variables to something secure.
 3. Replace the value for `NI_HOST` to the domain of your website.
+    a.
+If you want to test this application locally change `NI_MODE` to `development` otherwise it will enforce HTTPS.
 3. Run `docker-compose up` and connect to domain defined in `NI_HOST`

 #### Environment Variables